 A series of measures under this law have been announced.
 In July 2021, as a counter-measure to the US sanctions against seven Chinese officials, China announced that in accordance with this law, it would impose sanctions against seven US individuals and organizations, including former Secretary of Commerce Wilbur Ross.
 In December of the same year, in response to the US announcement of a ban on entry into the US and other measures against senior officials of the Chinese Xinjiang Uyghur Autonomous Region government, China announced in accordance with this law sanctions against four officials of the US Commission on International Religious Freedom (USCIRF), a US government-affiliated organization, including a ban on entry, freezing of assets, and prohibition of transactions with Chinese citizens and organizations in China.
-In February 2022, China announced that it would impose sanctions against two US companies.
+In 2022, there were five published cases of sanctions against companies or individuals in the United States by the Chinese government.
+Many of the reasons for the sanctions were cases related to Taiwan, such as visits to Taiwan or planned arms sales.
+However, there are many cases where the details of the specific sanctions have not been made public, and it is not clear whether three of the five cases are sanctions under this rule, because the legal basis is not stated.